 It's easy to make your own essential oil inhaler by simply starting with an empty 5ml essential oil bottle, filling it approximately 3/4 of the way with salt, and then adding several drops of essential oil.
 I prefer to use fine grain pink Himalayan or Bolivian salt.
 Cap the bottle when not in use so that the essential oil doesn't evaporate as quickly.
 Other size bottles can also be used, but the 5ml bottle size seems to work best.

-Less is more with essential oils, so experiment at first by using several drops.
-If the aromatic strength is too weak, add more drops until you reach the aromatic strength that you prefer.
+Less is more with essential oils, so experiment at first by using just a couple drops.
 Use care not to make your inhaler too potent.

 To Use Your Salt Based Essential Oil Inhaler: